 Founded: 1947, as part of the New Zealand Forest Service

-A second office is located in Christchurch, on the University of Canterbury campus.
-The Christchurch office has 22 staff.
+A second office is located in Christchurch, on the University of Canterbury campus, with around 20 staff.
 Small teams of specialised staff are also located in Wellington and Dunedin.

 All Scion staff can be contacted by email using the following format: firstname.lastname@example.org

-Scion has achieved Bronze level Enviro-Mark® certification.
+Scion has achieved Silver level Enviro-Mark® certification.
 Enviro-Mark is an environmental certification programme, owned and managed by Landcare Research, that helps companies achieve their environmental management goals.

 Through its research, Scion supports the sustainable economic growth of New Zealand via more efficient use of renewable and non-renewable resources and lower impact production systems.
 This policy addresses the effect of our business activities on climate change, water resources, future land use, waste reduction, local community and financial viability.

-Our role and our work are described in detail in the following corporate documents:
+Our role and our work are described in detail in the following company documents: